wilecoyote/kcd-lootinfo/README.md

 ## MOD Description

-Displays beside the interaction button for Loot/Open/Steal whether the content is empty, already been opened or looted.
+Displays beside the **Loot/Open/Steal** interaction button whether the content is empty, already been opened or looted.

 ### Features